 - How is our product compared to other products in the market?

 - What are the trends in this product category?

 - Which geographic regions have more margins?

-Senior management want to see this graphically so they can easily understand and spot problems quickly.
+Senior management should see this graphically so they can easily understand and spot problems quickly.

 For example, see a report that was generated by Clootrack after analyzing consumer conversations in the US Telecom industry.

-A report like this shows who is the leader in a particular driver.
-With this report the brand manager can easily spot the areas of improvement, compare his position to other brands, and also identify its strong position in certain drivers.
+A report like this shows who is the leader of a particular driver.
+With this report, the brand manager can easily spot the areas of improvement, compare his position to other brands, and also identify its strong position in certain drivers.